mahe-lab/sops/rna_extraction_ffpe_tissue_transfer.md

 14. Incubate on ice for 3 min
 15. Centrifuge for 15 min at 16,000 × g
 16. Transfer supernatant to a new labelled microfuge tube
-17. Add 35 uL DNase working solution booster buffer & 10 uL DNase 1 stock solution
+17. Add 35 uL DNase working solution
 18. Mix gently by inversion & incubate at RT for 15 minutes
 19. Add 500 uL buffer RBC and vortex
 20. Add 1000 uL 100% Ethanol & mix well by pipetting up and down.
 CAREFUL, TUBE WILL BE QUITE FULL!!